worlickwerx/sbig-util/README.md

 sbig-info: use-startexp2:     no
 ```

-`sbig info` can also query information about the tracking hcd,
+`sbig info` can also query information about the tracking ccd,
-cfw (filter wheel), cooler, driver, and calculate angular field of view.
+cfw (filter wheel), cooler, driver, and calculate angular field of view
+for a given focal length telescope.

 ### Running sbig-cooler